mindmill/ladon-s3-server/ladon-s3-server-fs/README.md

 # Ladon S3 Example Repository

-For a quick start this example for a file system storage is added.
+For a quick start this example of a file system storage is added.
 ```java
 public class FSRepository {...}
 ```